lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Plan backfill in batches and monitor WLM.
 - Have rollback plan (keep originals) and permission to revert.

-If you want, I can provide a small step-by-step playbook for a specific scenario (e.g., change varchar->int on a 1 TB table) with exact commands and estimated downtime tradeoffs.

 ## How do you govern SUPER data access with RLS and masking given nested structures?
 Short answer